abdulsittar/ProcesssingSketch/README.md

-# Temporal visual analysis of information spreading
+# Temporal visual analysis of information spreading - Processing Sketch
-Temporal information spreading visual analysis in multilingual settings over time period of 6 years.

-This is a animation to show information spreading in multilingual temporal setting over time period of 6 year.
+This is a animation to show information spreading in multilingual temporal setting over time period of 6 years.
 For now, it supports pre-defined input format in CSV file.

 ## Supported Languages